Approximate Modularity Revisited: Preliminaries

-\begin{cor}[of Observation \ref{obs:zero-func-wlog}] If $\Kalton$ is the strong Kalton constant for set functions whose closest linear function is the zero function, then $\Kalton$ is the strong Kalton constant (for general set functions).
-Similarly, if $\Kalweak$ is the weak Kalton constant for set functions whose closest linear function is the zero function, then $\Kalweak$ is the weak Kalton constant (for general set functions). \end{cor}
+\begin{corollary}[of Observation \ref{obs:zero-func-wlog}] If $\Kalton$ is the strong Kalton constant for set functions whose closest linear function is the zero function, then $\Kalton$ is the strong Kalton constant (for general set functions).
+Similarly, if $\Kalweak$ is the weak Kalton constant for set functions whose closest linear function is the zero function, then $\Kalweak$ is the weak Kalton constant (for general set functions). \end{corollary}